Before we dive into the best money making apps, let me first ask you…

 You are basically getting paid to Youtube.

 (Take notes, DietBet.
-Getting paid to sit on the couch is way cooler than getting paid to move around.)
+Someone else doing all of the work for you is way cooler than getting paid to move around.)

 12. Userfeel: Test Out Websites